sahil3691/job-aaplication/README.md

 # Jobifier

-An program called the Automated Hiring Platform is designed to make the hiring process easier and more automated for recruiters as well as job seekers.
-By using machine learning algorithms, it matches the most qualified applicants with available positions, expediting the hiring process and increasing productivity.
+The Automated Hiring Platform is a application aimed at simplifying and automating the recruitment process for both job applicants and recruiters.
+It leverages machine learning algorithms to match the best candidates for job openings, streamlining the hiring process and improving efficiency.

 ### Objective

 Our project aims to revolutionize the job search and professional networking landscape in India by providing a comprehensive platform tailored to the unique needs and preferences of Indian professionals.